9 tips to score an exemption in the CA Inter Tax exam

 #9 Indirect tax (GST)

-The questions asked in Indirect tax section are mostly from Institute material and are quite easy.
+The questions asked in the Indirect tax section are mostly from Institute material and are quite easy.
 Therefore, Students must focus upon the scoring area that is GST.

 Did you find great strategies listed in the above article?
-You can refer our other related articles.
+You can refer to our other related articles.

 |7 tips to score an exemption in CA IPCC ITSM|